xXSimon SinisterXx

 • leave a community/game if the general attitude or beliefs don't align with your values

 • keep scrolling if you see a post that grosses you out, makes you feel bad, or has ideas/characters/topics you're not okay with.
-Don't click on it, don't post or comment about it, don't engage with it

 DON'T